ImperialBower/pkcore/docs/EPIC-00.md

 Be careful.
 The Answer™ means that you stop doubting.
 The moment you decide that you know everything... that's the true moment you have truly failed.

-Unfortunately, I see this for what it is.
-I have a word for people who have The Answer™: failures.
-You see, you become a failure the the moment you stop doubting.
-Long before the crashes.
-Long before the debt.
-The moment you decided that you knew everything... that's the true moment you failed.

 ## Ways to read